ResearchObject/ro-crate/docs/1.1-DRAFT/root-data-entity.md

 *  `@id`:  MUST end with `/` and SHOULD be the string `./`
 *  `name`: SHOULD identify the dataset to humans well enough to disambiguate it from other RO-Crates
 *  `description`: SHOULD further elaborate on the name to provide a summary of the context in which the dataset is important.
-*  `datePublished`: MUST be a string in ISO 8601 date format and SHOULD be specified to at least the precision of a day, MAY be a timestamp down to the millisecond.
+*  `datePublished`: MUST be a string in [ISO 8601 date format][DateTime] and SHOULD be specified to at least the precision of a day, MAY be a timestamp down to the millisecond.
 *  `license`: SHOULD link to a _Contextual Entity_ in the _RO-Crate Metadata File_ with a name and description.
 MAY have a URI (eg for Creative Commons or Open Source licenses).
 MAY, if necessary be a textual description of how the RO-Crate may be used.

 ```note